About Game Rant

 By eventually combining his love of video games with his skills in film, Anthony hopes to bring some unique content to Game Rant in the future.

-Follow Riley on Twitter @ANTaormina
+Follow Anthony on Twitter @ANTaormina

-Riley Little (Ast.
-Editor)
+Riley Little (Editor)

 Riley Little is Game Rant’s weekend editor, also helping manage Game Rant’s social media wing.
 He was born in Huntsville, Ontario, Canada and landed a gig with Game Rant along with Ryan and John, by running into Rob Keyes at Comic-Con and on the flights back to Canada.
 After keeping in touch and sharing some common interests (i.e. video games) Rob offered Riley and the trio a chance to write articles for the site.